 As a teenager, Jort Heijen first started building guitars with his dad in their garage.
-At first they stripped old guitars and replaced parts on them, buying and selling along the way.
+At first, they stripped old guitars and replaced parts on them, buying and selling along the way.
 But they became curious about building the guitar body itself.
 From then on, Heijen was constantly building and making guitars, all by hand.

 Working in bicycle repair and sales at a store in the Netherlands, Heijen realized it wasn’t exactly what he wanted to do for the rest of his life.
 Building guitars was his passion.
 So, at the age of 24, he quit his job, sold his car, and moved to Amsterdam where he enrolled in Hout- en Meubileringscollege, a four-year vocational school devoted to woodworking and furniture building.

 “Once I start working on a guitar design in AutoCAD, I just can’t stop until it’s finished,” Heijen says.
 “It’s very addictive and like a puzzle that I want to solve.
 Its precision is key.
-The CNC machine can have incredibly small routers and I can make sure all the angles work in the software.
+The CNC machine can have incredibly small routers and I can make sure all the angles work in the software.”

-“With AutoCAD you can do much more than a sketch on paper.
+“With AutoCAD, you can do much more than a sketch on paper.
 I can take anything in my head and make it real.”

-—Jort Heijen, guitar designer, Red Layer Guitars
+—Jort Heijen, Guitar Designer and Owner, Red Layer Guitars